jfantinhardesty/NitroGen-Training/README.md

 }
 ``` -->

+# Disclaimer:
-**Disclaimer**: This project is strictly for research purposes and is not an official NVIDIA product.
+- This project is strictly for research purposes and is not an official NVIDIA product.
+- This repo is fork of [MineDojo/NitroGen](https://github.com/MineDojo/NitroGen) and contains some improvements:
+  - Faster image processing
+  - Enhanced CUDA support
+  - Improved game window search
+  - Ability to specify process IDs instead of just names